 Don’t let the planning take away from the people you’re trying to reach.
 You already know who your audience are (at least we hope you do) but sometimes they’re the first thing a digital marketer can forget amidst the KPI setting, budget fretting and channel selection.

 You’re not going to make this mistake – not this time.
-Instead you’re going to put your audience at the heart of your strategy, cater to their emotional needs and satisfy their deepest desires.
+Instead you’re going to put your audience at the heart of your digital marketing strategy, cater to their emotional needs and satisfy their deepest desires.
 How?
 Through the creation of well fleshed out and well thought out personas, of course.

 Develop Useful Personas: